VariantSync/Vatras/src/CC.lagda.md

   → List⁺ (CC i A) -- alternatives of the choice to unroll → TranslationState (CC₂ ∞ A)

--- Leave structures unchanged
+-- Leave structures unchanged but recursively translate all children.
-toCC₂' (Artifact a es) =
 -- First, translate all children recursively.
-  -- This yields a list of states which we evaluate in sequence via sequenceA. let open RawFunctor state-functor
+-- This yields a list of states which we evaluate in sequence via sequenceA. toCC₂' (Artifact a es) = let open RawFunctor state-functor
-      translated-children = mapl toCC₂' es in Artifact₂ a <$> (sequenceA state-applicative translated-children) toCC₂' (D ⟨ es ⟩) =
+      translated-children = mapl toCC₂' es in Artifact₂ a <$> (sequenceA state-applicative translated-children) {-
-    {-
-    We have to take an indirection here for which we introduce the toCC₂'-choice-unroll function.
+Unroll choices by recursively nesting any alternatives beyond the first.
+Therefore, we take an indirection via an auxiliary function toCC₂'-choice-unroll.
-    We do so to ensure that newly introduced dimensions do not collide with dimensions from the input formula.
+We do so to ensure that names of newly introduced dimensions do not collide with existing dimension names in the input formula.
+This would secretely introduce unwanted dependencies similar to variable capture when renaming variables in lambda calculus unchecked.
+Example: Renaming A to D in D ⟨ 1 , A ⟨ 2 , 3 ⟩ ⟩ yields D ⟨ 1 , D ⟨ 2, 3 ⟩ ⟩ which has different semantics.

-    Informal proof for uniqueness of names:
+The unroll function does so by renaming _ all_ variables in a similar way Informal proof for stability of names:

 Every dimension D in the input formula is renamed to (D ++ ".0").
 Thus every dimension is manipulated equally and thus, this transformation is a true renaming.

 Removal of dimensions occurs only for unary choices and cannot invalidate uniqueness of names anyway.

 New dimensions are introduced only to unroll a dimension from the input formula.
 This means, each generated dimension G is associated to exactly one dimension D from the input formula.
 The name of G is (D ++ "." ++ suc n) for an n : ℕ.
 The name of G is new because of proof by contradiction:
   Assume the name of G is not new (i.e., collides).
   This means there is dimension A in the output formula with the same name as G but A was associated to another dimension in the input formula.
   The name of A is of the form (I ++ "." m) for an m : ℕ and a dimension I from the input formula.
   Because A has the same name as G, we know that I = D and suc n = m.
   Thus, both A and G originate from the same dimension in the input formula.
   This contradicts our assumption that G collided.
 -}
-    toCC₂'-choice-unroll D zero es
+toCC₂' (D ⟨ es ⟩) = toCC₂'-choice-unroll D zero es

 open import Data.Nat using (_≡ᵇ_)